 Frequently Asked Questions

-If you are an English-speaking ex-pat living in Europe, Russia, Central Asia, or the Middle East, fill out a Consultation Questionnaire by clicking here.
+If you are an English-speaking ex-pat living in Europe, Central Asia, or the Middle East, fill out a Consultation Questionnaire by clicking here.

 Most families living in a culture that is not their passport culture live a very transitional lifestyle.
 They tend to travel more, make more frequent moves to new locations, and experience more influences on their lifestyle than the average family living mono-culturally.
 This transitional lifestyle can have a significant effect on the education of children.
 Having a well-considered plan A with a plan B ready to go can prevent or alleviate stressful decision-making during times of transition.
 Your plan should include your philosophy of education, your long-term goals for each child, an understanding of the learning style of each child, an awareness of each child’s potential and bent toward specific areas of ability and interest, an awareness of weaknesses in a child’s ability to learn that might need to be addressed and a tentative academic path each child could take to get to the goals you have set.
 SHARE would be happy to provide you with information and resources to help you formulate your family’s plan.

 Most often the challenges of home educating children while living cross-culturally have to do with isolation from the new culture and language, isolation from other home educators, lack of available printed resources and issues of time management due to a busy and transitional lifestyle.
 All of these challenges can be lessened by having a thoughtful annual plan that deals with each challenge intentionally.
 An annual review of the plan is important so that adjustments can be made as needed.